ksecology/FixedEffectModel/README.md

 from fixedeffect.fe import fixedeffect, did, getfe from fixedeffect.utils.panel_dgp import gen_data
 ```
-gen_data is the function we use to simulate data.
-The function above generated
+*gen_data* is the function we use to simulate data.
-a balanced panel data set with number of cross-sectional id equals 100 and time
-id equals 10.

 ### Data